-The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 provides the applicant with an option to use the one-step complying development approval pathway.
-Part 3 of the SEPP sets out the NSW Housing Code and provides the deemed to comply development standards for single dwelling houses (both one and two storey).
+For single dwellings, to facilitate greater opportunity to use complying development, the NSW government introduced State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 which allows a property owner a choice to use the state code and the one step approval pathway.
+Part 3 of the Policy sets out the Housing Code and provides the deemed to comply design controls for residential development types including single dwellings (both one and two storey).